 “Learn you craft… Get the exposure right in camera, and then you don’t have to shoot RAW” and “If you know what your doing JPG is fine“

-Received wisdom purvades in the groups on Facebook, and bad advice swirls around like eddies of mud and resurface every few days, as another newbie falls foul of poor advice.
+Received wisdom purvades in the groups on Facebook, and bad advice swirls around like eddies of mud to resurface every few days, as another newbie falls foul of poor advice.
 Confusion abounds and the old adage of “A little knowledge is a dangerous thing” rears its ugly head time and again.

 So called experts often use terms like “Dynamic Range” when they mean “Bit Depth” and vice versa.